Meet The Team

 Madonna is also the Clinical Lead for the Selective Exotics Rotation for the Final year vet students from Glasgow Vet School.
 Final year students who are particularly interested in Exotics work in the clinic with our team for a three week rotation.
 The practice is really proud of being a key component of training the next generation of exotic vets to care for our furry, feathery, and scaley members of our family!

-In her spare time Madonna enjoys training her German Shepherd Dogs Turok in obedience and Vita in obedience and hopefully agility.
+In her spare time Madonna enjoys training her German Shepherd Dog: Vita and Hungarian Vizsla: Rheia in obedience and hopefully agility.
 She also enjoys helping with wild bird conservation and researching exotic animal diseases.
-Currently she is owned by two dogs, nine ferrets and a rescue cockatiel.
+Currently she is owned by two dogs, ten ferrets, 34 chickens, two cockatiels and five dwarf puffer fish!

 Barbara Thomson BVMS MRCVS